matthew1001/paladin/doc-site/docs/architecture/distributed_sequencer.md

 ```

-#### Coordinator switchover where Sender is behind on block indexing
+#### <a name="senders-responsibility-coordinator-switchover-original-sender-behind"></a>Coordinator switchover where Sender is behind on block indexing
 ```mermaid

 sequenceDiagram